CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/HyperflexServerFirmwareVersionEntry.md

 HasServerFirmwareVersion returns a boolean if a field has been set.

+### SetServerFirmwareVersionNil

+`func (o *HyperflexServerFirmwareVersionEntry) SetServerFirmwareVersionNil(b bool)`

+ SetServerFirmwareVersionNil sets the value for ServerFirmwareVersion to be an explicit nil

+### UnsetServerFirmwareVersion
+`func (o *HyperflexServerFirmwareVersionEntry) UnsetServerFirmwareVersion()`

+UnsetServerFirmwareVersion ensures that no value is present for ServerFirmwareVersion, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)